Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Method

 \subsection{Problem Formulation}

-Unified hyperspectral image restoration aims to recover the clean image $\mathcal{X}$ from an observed degraded image $\mathcal{Y}$ that may suffer from arbitrary types of degradation.
+Unified HSI restoration aims to recover the clean image $\mathcal{X}$ from an observed degraded image $\mathcal{Y}$ that may suffer from arbitrary types of degradation.
 Formally, this can be expressed as the following inverse problem:

 where $\mathcal{D}(\cdot)$ represents an arbitrary degradation operator, which may include blur, missing stripes, compression artifacts, or any combination thereof, and $\mathcal{N}$ denotes additive noise (\eg, Gaussian noise).